alifzl/Farsification/README.md

 # Farsification

-This repo aims fo be the home for any Language to Persian (Farsi) translator in Microsoft Visual Studio Code.
+This repo aims to be a home for [any Language] to [Persian](https://en.wikipedia.org/wiki/Persian_language) translator in [Microsoft Visual Studio Code](https://code.visualstudio.com/).

 >
     Name: In-Code Farsi Translations